 Framing the Mississippi

-Not only did the entire building and design team universally understand the importance of connecting to our river, they consistently looked to create spaces for gathering.
+Not only did the entire building and design team universally understand the importance of connecting to our river, they consistently looked to create spaces for gathering to view it.

 The Riverview Terrace celebrates and connects visitors to the horizon that inspired our great-grandparents and will do the same for generations to come.